-- Surge 20% of usual ICU capacity within hours - Surge 100% of usual ICU capacity within 24 hours using facility or regional healthcare community assets - Surge 200% of usual ICU capacity within days using regional, state, or federal assets
+- Surge 20% of usual ICU capacity within hours - Surge 100% of usual ICU capacity within 24 hours using facility or regional healthcare community assets

+Surge 200% of usual ICU capacity within days using regional, state, or federal assets

-In order to accomplish this, Redwood Memorial Hospital has determined the additional space that can be used for ICU level care.
-Procedural and surgical areas including preand post-op care areas are likely targets as they may already have the monitoring equipment necessary for critical care.
+In order to accomplish this, Petaluma Valley Hospital determined additional space they can use for ICU level care.
+Procedural and surgical areas including pre- and post-op care areas are likely targets as they may already have the monitoring equipment necessary for critical care.
 Health care facilities may wish to create a grid for ICU surge indicating the sequence/preference and numbers of beds (as well as additional supplies needed for those areas) to be used.

-Few hospitals will have the ventilator and cardiac monitor resources to achieve a 100-200% surge, but understanding the needs and planning for it is critical to being able to request the necessary assets in a timely manner from regional and federal sources.
+Few hospitals will have the ventilator and cardiac monitor resources to achieve a 100- 200% surge, but understanding the needs and planning for it is critical to being able to request the necessary assets in a timely manner from regional and federal sources.

-Inherent in the ICU surge plan is an understanding that the overall acuity at Redwood Memorial Hospital will increase markedly and lower acuity patients may need to be discharged to outpatient care, referred to homecare or long-term care, or provided care at an alternate care site.
+Inherent in the ICU surge plan is an understanding that the overall acuity at Petaluma Valley Hospital will increase markedly and lower acuity patients may need to be discharged to outpatient care, referred to homecare or long-term care, or provided care at an alternate care site.
 This may necessitate changes in discharge protocols and health care facility policies about what patients will be cared for on what units.